-John has been the project manager on a number of mine technical reviews, mining operation appraisals, a significant number of subsidence investigations and reviews of the environmental compliance and liability analyses for both operating and abandoned mining operations.
-He has been actively involved in projects worldwide including: Philippines, Indonesia, Vietnam, Russia, Kazakhstan, India, Finland, France, Ukraine, Poland, Bulgaria, Belarus, Romania, Brazil, Venezuela, Peru, and Trinidad.
-He has also worked in all regions of the United States.
-During his career, John has also worked in South Africa, and as a mine planning engineer for an open cast coal site in Britain.
+John Morgan is a mining consultant with extensive experience in both surface and underground mining for extracting metalliferous ores, coal, and industrial minerals.
+He has a degree in mining engineering from the Royal School of Mines in London, United Kingdom.
+He has been the project manager on several mine technical reviews, mining operation appraisals, subsidence investigations, and reviews of the environmental compliance and liability analyses for both operating and abandoned mining operations.
+In addition to working in every region of the United States, John has been actively involved in projects worldwide, including in Indonesia, Vietnam, Russia, India, Finland, Ukraine, Poland, Bulgaria, Romania, Peru, and Trinidad.